Why select our office for dental implants?

 How Do Dental Implants Work?

-Dental implants are made of titanium, a metal that the body accepts.
+Dental implants are made of titanium, a fully biocompatible metal that the body accepts.
 (Joint replacements are made of titanium, too!)
-Once the implant has been put into its position in the jawbone, the bone undergoes a process called osseointegration.
+Once the implant has been put into its position in the jaw, the bone undergoes a process called osseointegration.
 This means the bone is attaching to the implant, creating a stable connection between the false root and the bone.
 This connection enables the implant to withstand normal chewing forces.

 Built on top of the implant body are an abutment and crown, which reconstruct the outer portion of the tooth and bring it into normal function.
 These two pieces can be made of various materials so that they create the perfect cosmetic result.
 Abutments can also be designed to fit with dentures or multi-unit fixed crowns.

 How Long Do Dental Implants Take?